kromerm/adfdataflowdocs/Transformations/SourceTransform.md

 ## Source

 The Source transformation configures a data source that you wish to use to bring data into your data flow.
 You may have more than 1 Source transform in a single Data Flow.
+This is where you will begin designing your Data Flows.

 ** NOTE: Every Data Flow requires at least 1 Source Transformation (i.e. 1 to n) **